-Fitting the Horse: The basics of fitting a saddle to the horse are fairly consistent for the three saddle types.
-In general the tree should provide adequate protection to the horse’s back and be designed to place the rider in the best balance for the type of riding that he or she is doing; the panels underneath the saddle should conform to, and aid in protecting, the horse’s back; the girthing system should be located in a manner to effectively hold the saddle on the horse; and the seat style should provide support for the rider without being overly restrictive.
+Fitting the Horse: The basics of fitting a saddle to the horse are fairly consistent for both English and Western saddles.
+In general the tree or bars should provide adequate protection to the horse’s back and be designed to place the rider in the best balance for the type of riding that he or she is doing; the panels underneath the saddle should conform to, and aid in protecting, the horse’s back; the girthing system should be located in a manner to effectively hold the saddle on the horse; and the seat style should provide support for the rider without being overly restrictive.

-Saddle trees come in various widths and may have special features.
-The general directions on evaluating a saddle’s fit will explain the basics on how to tell if the tree size is correct for your horse.
+Saddle trees or bars come in various widths and may have special features.
+In general, horses with a wider build need wider trees or bars.
+The directions on evaluating saddle fit will explain the basics on how to tell if the tree size is correct for your horse.

 Trying a Saddle for Fit

 Place the saddle on the horse’s back and slide it back to about two fingers width behind the shoulder blade.

 - a.
 Check to see that the pommel, gullet or fork clears the withers by at least a couple of finger widths.

 - b.
 Check to see that the front of the saddle panels/fenders are behind the shoulder blades.

 - c.
 Check the panels/fenders to see if they are touching equally along the length.
 If they touch in the front and back, but not in the middle it is called “bridging”.
 This can be fairly subtle to see and if slight may go away once the horse is warmed up.
 But it could be an indication that the paneling shape or length is not correct for that horse.
 This usually happens on a very short-backed horse or one that is hollow behind the withers or has a high croup.